 - Prior treatment with other systemic immune modulating agent as defined in the protocol

-- M1 or N1, N2 (a, b, or c), or N3 CSCC.
+- M1 or N1, N2 (a, b, or c), or N3 CSCC or BCC.
 Patients with history of metastatic CSCC

 - Concurrent malignancies, other than those with negligible risk of metastasis or death.

 Patients with hematologic malignancies, including chronic lymphocytic leukemia (CLL),

 - Patients with a history of solid organ transplant